Laurent Broomhead

-Laurent Broomhead (born 5 February 1954) is a French radio and television broadcaster and producer, specialized in science and health.
+Laurent Broomhead (born 5 February 1954) is a French radio and television broadcaster and producer, specializing in science and health.
 As a horse riding enthusiast, he owns and raises thoroughbreds.

 Biography

 Laurent Broomhead was born in Paris in the 17th arrondissement.
 While he was a student in preparatory classes of mathematics at the Lycée Condorcet in Paris, he was noticed on 1 February 1972 as a brilliant candidate on the game show Des chiffres et des lettres broadcast on the second French channel.
 He then studied electronic engineering at the ENSEEIHT (École Nationale Supérieure d'Électronique, d'Électrotechnique, d'Informatique, d'Hydraulique et des Télécommunications of Toulouse).

 Career

 Printing press

 When he left school in 1976, he became a science journalist at Sciences et Avenir until 1985.
 He also wrote a number of books.
 He currently publishes a monthly chronicle in the magazine Profession vendeur.